Sell a car privately: the guide to get more for your car

 If selling to a dealer doesn’t sound appealing, then selling privately is another option, but it may be more time-consuming.

 For many, a private sale can be a good way to get the highest price for a car.
-However, the process can sometimes be long and frustrating, and unlike other routes where you sell your vehicle to a professional buyer, selling yourself typically involves more admin, and has absolutely no guarantee of success.
+However, the process can sometimes be long and frustrating, and unlike other routes where you sell your vehicle directly to a professional buyer at the start of the process, selling yourself typically involves more admin, and has absolutely no guarantee of success.

 Selling a car privately explained